jocortems/azure_china_controller_ha/README.md

 - Creates an Azure funtion to manage failover event along with periodic backup if needed.
 - Creates a log analytics workspace required for Application Insights

-**NOTE**: Controller backup is only enabled the first time this code is run.
-If a terraform destroy is performed to make changes to the input parameters and then redeploy using terraform plan/apply backup won't be enabled.
-Make sure to remove terraform.tfstate and terraform.lock.hcl files and re-run terraform init before running terraform plan/apply to guarantee backup will be configured.
-The other option is to manually enable backup in subsequent runs.

 ## Prerequisites

 1. [Terraform v0.13+](https://www.terraform.io/downloads.html) - execute terraform files